Yunke-Li/MIA/schedule/draft.md

 - Presentation | one week

-everything will be finished before june
+everything will be finished in mid May